 Resumes can be scary to create, but just as horrifying to read.
 Recruiters and hiring managers are subjected to comic sans, puke green font, typos, inappropriate headshots, and other terrors!
 Before you submit your resume, really contemplate how you’re presenting yourself.
 Go a step further and get a second opinion from a friend or upload […]

 Rejection is part of the job search.
 Not every resume and job application is going to result in an interview or job offer.
 However, there are proven ways to increase your interview chances.
 Creating a strong ATS resume is one way to shift the odds more in your favor.
-Optimizing your resume for ATS keeps […]
+Still getting up to speed?
+Read: […]

 When searching for questions to ask in a job interview, you’ll be confronted with lists of questions covering every possible aspect of the role, company, interviewer, and more.
 Unfortunately, there aren’t typically opportunities in an interview setting to run through the “top 50 questions to ask in an interview” list you found online.
 You’ll need to […]